Château La Tour Blanche Sauternes 2013 - 1er Cru Classé

 Le Figaro

-"Refinement and power in a stylish balance with exemplary value for money! ~ B&D"
+"Refinement and power in perfect harmony, offering exceptional value for money! ~ B&D"

-"Behind a striking straw color with green highlights, the delicate, airy bouquet reveals fresh nuances of white fruit (white peach, pear), citrus, and stewed apricot.
-This exuberant and complex fruitiness, still marked by candied pear and apricot, blossoms with intensity and elegance on the palate, which is full-bodied and remarkably balanced, invigorated by a long, fresh finish.
-All the harmony and distinction of the great Sauternes wines.
-(Guide Hachette 2017) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+"Behind a striking straw-yellow color with green highlights, the delicate, airy bouquet unfolds with fresh notes of white fruit (white peach, pear), citrus, and stewed apricot.
+This exuberant and complex fruitiness, consistently marked by candied pear and apricot, unfolds with intensity and elegance on a full-bodied and remarkably balanced palate, invigorated by a long, fresh finish.
+All the harmony and distinction of the great Sauternes. " (Guide Hachette 2017) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

-Buy your La Tour Blanche wines at the best price in our private sale!
+Buy La Tour Blanche wines at the best price in a private sale!

 Eye